 This petition has been kept alive on life support for 6 years.
 It is about to revive, part of a movement whose time has come.
 Each signature on this document is a vote for sweeping change.
 Our schools--and our kids--are under assault by an army of predators.
 The only way to prevent this hostile takeover of our public schools is to declare our learning culture "protected, inviolable space" under the U.S. Constitution and Bill of Rights.
 The original 300 teachers who signed the petition in 2 days 6 years ago set the stage for others--students, parents, and teachers all--to come from behind to carry a powerful referendum forward.

-THESE are dark days in the land of American Education.
+THESE have been dark decades in the land of American Education.
 The topography is flat, institutional, lifeless, humorless, and all business.
+In many places, Education is land of neglect and utterly shameful conditions.
+We have let our children down, and insofar as America’s state of education, we have let ourselves down.
+But even the best teachers can overcome these conditions with determination.
+However, it’s not supposed to be a forced march; it’s supposed to be a profession.
 It is the lack of a pulse—humor, identity, and risk-taking creative vision—that afflicts our learning culture.
 Children are pushed, piled upon, and tested.
-Teachers ‘manage' their classrooms and ‘teach to the mandated curriculum of the day’—a short sighted, short-answer, short-leash, standardized, dominated reality.
+Teachers ‘manage' their classrooms and ‘teach to the mandated curriculum of the day’—it’s a short sighted, short-answer, short-leash, standardized, dominated reality.

 The byproducts of this factory system--stress, anxiety, bullying, antipathy and a host of other symptoms including the horrific cloud of School Shooter Syndrome--are what happen when children are forced to leave the most vital part of themselves at the door to their classrooms and are stripped of their most precious birthright.